 This is work in progress.: the book will be published by Taylor & Francis late in 2020.
-The original working title was “Engineering Practice in (about) 39 steps”.
+It is available for pre-order now on Amazon.

 This book will help novice engineers, graduates, students and interns learn to practice engineering, acquire capabilities that companies value highly, and advance their career progression in much less time than learning by experience alone.